SaiSandeepGollapudi/JavaPrepTheory/README.md

 Java provides synchronization mechanisms such as synchronized blocks and methods, as well as wait() and notify() methods, to ensure thread safety and prevent race conditions.

+super- assigning a value to our thread by calling the super class thread

 monitor

 A monitor is essentially a module that encapsulates a shared resource and provides access to that resource through a set of procedures.
 The procedures provided by a monitor ensure that only one process can access the shared resource at any given time, and that processes waiting for the resource are suspended until it becomes available.

+Executor service- Its interface where we can tell how many threads can be used to ensure only those many thread are created.

+syntax- ExecutorService executor = Executors.newFixedThreadPool(int numberOfThreads);

+The drawback of the Executor service is it cannot give proper support for exception handling

+The future feature allows you to asynchronously execute tasks and retrieve their results, providing a flexible and efficient way to manage concurrent computations in Java

+The Future objects returned by the submit() method allow you to retrieve the results of the tasks using the get() method.

+In Java 8, to overcome the drawbacks of the Executor service, the CompletableFuture class was added which implements the Future feature (which is a wrapper object) that provides methods like get.

+AtomicInteger is a  thread-safe integer variable that allows for atomic operations without the need for explicit synchronization.
+It ensures that operations like incrementing, decrementing, and updating the integer value are performed atomically

+        AtomicInteger b = new AtomicInteger(15);

+ thread-safe
+ the behavior will remain predictable and free from race conditions, deadlocks, or other concurrency-related issues.
+Thread safety is typically achieved through synchronization mechanisms, such as locks, atomic operations, or immutable data structures.

+Java Database Connectivity (JDBC) API consists of several key components that enable Java applications to interact with databases.
+Here are the main components of JDBC:

+Driver:
+The Driver interface is implemented by JDBC drivers to provide database-specific implementations.
+Each JDBC driver provides its own implementation of the Driver interface to communicate with a specific database management system (DBMS).
+Connection:
+The Connection interface represents a connection to a specific database.
+It provides methods for creating statements, managing transactions, and interacting with the database.
+Statement:
+The Statement interface represents a SQL statement that is sent to the database for execution.
+It provides met
+ResultSet:
+The ResultSet interface represents the result set of a SQL query executed against the database.

+cd /path/to/directory
+sqlite3
+.open example.db- Create Database
+.databases- .databases command, which lists all open databases:

 Generics